chenc10/UCSB/README.md

 	The tree inside the final node after abstraction is represented by the file "After_TreeGraph.jpg".
 And the construction of this tree can show the process of abstraction and we can use it for comparing it with another CFG.

+	Every CFG is abstracted into such a tree in the database.
+And we can judge whether two initial CFGs are similar by comparing their trees with 8CompareTree.py.

 * If you want to have a try:

 	First, run 1GetDataFromIDA.py under IDA->python_command, and a file named "GDB.txt" would be generated.
 Every three lines in "GDB.txt" mean the address of a node, the addresses of its fathers and the addresses of its children, respectively.
-	Second, run 8WholeAbstractionCode.py under the same folder.
+	Second, run 7WholeAbstractionCode.py under the same folder.
 It will automatically read the 'GDB.txt' file and give useful results.

 * What's the next:

-	Since the inner construction of nodes has been finished, it's easy to do experiments and give evaluation to our thoery.

-	It's very possible that some problems be met when more experiments are done.
+	We need to decide to what extend shall we tolerate the difference between two tree when judging them as  "similar".
+I'm reading papers to better understanding the mechanism polymorphism.